phonegap/phonegap-docs/docs/2-tutorials/2-develop/embed-webview.html.md

   ![](../../images/cordova-title.jpg)

-  For the native view we’ll simply set the *System Item* to a built-in value of *History* since this view will represent a history of bookmarked items of sorts.
+  For the native view we'll simply set the *System Item* to a built-in value of *History* since this view will represent a history of bookmarked items of sorts.
 Setting this value will automatically set the icon and title for us in the tab so we only need to fill in that value.
   See the screenshot in the next step for the result: